 This book was an excellent follow-up to the first in the series, proving that Hawk is now comfortable with their world and their characters.
 We leave behind the Lovecraftian city of Widdershins for a company town in the Appalachian mountains, haunted by creatures who are both horrifying and unique.
 Continue reading

 I picked up the first book in this series because I’d heard good things about it from readers who also enjoyed the stories in K.J.
 Charles’ Charm of Magpies world.
 They were spot-on in their recommendation, and I’ll also throw in my hat that fans of either series will enjoy the other.
 Continue reading

-Disclaimer: I am friends with the author of this novel; however, I purchased the ebook for full price.
+Disclaimer: I consider the author a friend; however, I purchased the electronic version of this novel for full price.

 After reading the first book in this series, I kind of thought I knew what I was getting into.
 It’s really awesome that I was completely wrong.
 On the surface, lots of things are similar to book one.
 Ragtag group lost in the wilds of New Zealand: check.
 Giant mythical monster eating people: check.
 Lost tribe of humans and crazy mercenaries: wait, what?
 Continue reading

 This intertwining collection of “short stories” are a blast to read, and I love the idea of a Holmes and Watson style pairing working together in the occult realm.
 This is definitely a case where the author’s notes at the end enhance the coolness of what I just read, and shows how the author’s research really paid off in crafting a fantastic world.
 Continue reading